-As many of you are seeing there are a lot of college coaches out watching the tournaments this summer.
+It’s that time of year when you will start to see more college coaches out watching the tournaments.
 For many players, it is the first time they really get those nervous jitters on the golf course.
 It can be tough to concentrate and focus on your game.
 You feel the pressure that you need to play well or else you may lose your chance to impress that coach.
-You have a few bad holes and see that the coach is leaving so you start to think they didn’t like what they saw.
+You have a few bad holes and wonder if that was it.
+You may see that the coach is leaving so you start to think they didn’t like what they saw.
+Or maybe you play well and make a really good impression.
+You drop a few clutch putts, make a couple of birdies, or have some really good saves.
 So many thoughts and emotions can go through your head that can affect your game.
 Below are a few things to keep in mind when a coach is out watching you play that just might help you land that spot on the team.

 - Coaches actually want to see you struggle so they can evaluate how you handle the bad holes and bad days.
 They have seen your scores so obviously, they are impressed enough by them to come out and watch you play.
 They understand bad days will happen but they want to see that you can grind it out even on days when things don’t go your way or your swing just isn’t working for you.